nus-cs2103-AY2223S2/ip/docs/README.md

-# Duke User Guide
+# CHopper helpdesk User Guide

 > “Your mind is for having ideas, not holding them.” – David Allen ([source](https://dansilvestre.com/productivity-quotes/))

-Duke frees your mind by remembering things you need to do.
+Chopper helpdesk frees your mind by remembering things you need to do.
 It is a desktop chat-based app with a user-friendly interface that is easy to learn and ~~Fast~~ _SUPER FAST_ to use.

 - [Steps to run](#steps-to-run)
 - [Features](#features)